Fabricio333/PasswordManagerWeb/README.md

 - [ ] Is there any way to set temporal duration to the localStorage data?
 (Check example script)
 - [ ] Pressing two times to overwrite encrypted data (alert first)
 - [ ] If different passwords are input everything will fail, alerts will fail, the page needs to be refreshed for that.
+- [ ] Check for empty spaces on inputs and don't allow them
+- [ ] "Enter Pressed on Confirm Screen on management saving encrypted data screen"